Bradford-Miller/s79-simulator/README.md

 internal-apply (typically).
 That's going to do another dispatch-on-exp-allowing-interrupts so we should get the CLOSURE at that point.

+### MicroLisp

+I believe the microlisp compiler accepts a language congruent with what is presented in the AIM.
+The lower level PLA representation does have some variation (for example there is not, yet, a (PADS) construct for outputting or inputting information to the address/memory pads, though that may change as we get closer to supporting VHDL production) however I hope such variations will not be material, and if they are they will be fixed in a future version.

+### General sloppiness

+Some instructions are implemented in the lisp simulation as special cases in the microcode execution engine rather than having appropriate control lines, etc with performance by the microcode.
+These will be repaired (iteratively if needed ;-) in future versions as we get closer to constructing a pure VHDL version.

 ## Test Sets: